 So we’ve established that it could signal one of two possible causes:

-Remember, the rear diff lock scenario is only applicable if you are already in 4WD 4Lo mode and you attempted to activate the rear locker and the light starts to blink continually.
+Remember, the rear diff lock scenario is only applicable if you are already in 4WD 4Lo mode and you attempted to activate the rear locker resulting in the diff lock light blinking continually.

 Let’s now look at other reasons why your 4WD fails to engage.